istlab/Alitheia-Core/README.txt

     Contains the source code the Alitheia platform.

 corba/
-    Contains the Corba / C++ bindings for the Alitheia platform.
+    Contains the Corba / C++ / Python bindings for the Alitheia platform.

 equinox/
     Contains deployment configuration and is the default installation